ankishb/ml-toolbox/tutorials/ml-short-notes.md

 ### Variance:
 Machine learning algorithms that have a high variance are strongly influenced by the specifics of the training data.
 This means that the specifics of the training have influences the number and types of parameters used to characterize the mapping function.
-1. `Low Variance`: Suggests small changes to the estimate of the target function with changes to the training dataset.
+1. `Low Variance`: Suggests `small changes` to the estimate of the target function with changes to the training dataset.
-  - `Linear Regression, Linear Discriminant Analysis and Logistic Regression`
+  - `Linear Regression, Logistic Regression and Linear Discriminant Analysis`
-2. `High Variance`: Suggests large changes to the estimate of the target function with changes to the training dataset.
+2. `High Variance`: Suggests `large changes` to the estimate of the target function with changes to the training dataset.
   - `Decision Trees, k-Nearest Neighbors and Support Vector Machines`

 > Generally, nonparametric machine learning algorithms that have a lot of flexibility have a high variance.
 For example, decision trees have a high variance, that is even higher if the trees are not pruned before use.

-#### To reduce the variance further:
+### To reduce the variance further:
 1. Ensemble of different models
-2. (Not much imp)Ensemble of different parameters of same model (As, while solving an optimization, there can be many optima points)
+2. (Not much imp) Ensemble of different parameters of same model (As, while solving an optimization, there can be many optima points)
 3. Increase the dataset size
-4. Increase diversity in features
+4. Increase diversity in features(imp)
 5. Another
-    - set random field
+    - set different random seed
     - Early stopping
-    - pruning of trees
+    - pruning of trees(imp)

-## Cross-validation:
-We took `5000` predictor to build a model for our 100 samples, we want to select best `100` predictors
+## Q. Given `5000` predictor to build a model, how to select best `100` predictors (`Cross-validation`):

-### The right way:
+1. The right way:
     - We build all such model, and select `top 100` based on cv error

-### In wrong way:
+2. In wrong way:
-- we use `correlation` for `each predictor with the target/label` and choose the `best 100 correlated predictor`.
+    - we use `correlation` for `each predictor w.r.t target` and choose the `best 100 correlated predictor`.
-- now `cv error` will be very low, as it has already seen the label.
+    - now `cv error` will be very low, as it has already seen the target variable.
     - test error will be very high in this case, because cv gets wrong due to step 1.

 ---